DSpace/DSpace/dspace-api/src/main/java/org/dspace/importer/external/README.md

     </bean>
 ```

 Multiple record fields can also be combined into one value.
-To implement a combined mapping first create a "*SimpleXpathMetadatumContributor*" as explained above for each part of the field.
+To implement a combined mapping first create a *SimpleXpathMetadatumContributor* as explained above for each part of the field.

 ```xml
     <bean id="lastNameContrib" class="org.dspace.importer.external.metadatamapping.contributor.SimpleXpathMetadatumContributor">